-Street furniture such as litter bins, planters, seats, salt bins and street lighting should be of a colour and form which reflect the character of their surroundings and should make use of traditional materials - for example, hardwood or a mixture of ironwork and hardwood or appropriately coloured recycled material.
+Street furniture such as litter bins, planters, seats and salt bins and street lighting should be of a colour and form which reflect the character of their surroundings and makes use of traditional materials e.g. hardwood or a mixture of ironwork and hardwood or appropriately coloured recycled material.